Automation guide • reviewed March 23, 2026

 4. Step 4

-Confirm that the destination workflow stays readable after the rule fires: owner, status, due date, project context, and brief details should all still make sense.
+Confirm that the destination workflow stays readable after the rule fires: owner, status, due date, project context, and brief details should still make sense.

 5. Step 5